uber/Cadence-Docs/src/docs/08-workflow-troubleshooting/03-retries.md

 ## ExpirationIntervalInSeconds less than InitialIntervalInSeconds

-In both activity retries and workflow retries it is sufficient to mention a maximum number of attempts or an expiration interval.
+In both activity retries and workflow retries it is sufficient to specify a maximum number of attempts or an expiration interval.
 The first retry attempt waits for the InitialIntervalInSeconds before starting and when an expiration interval is set lower than the initial interval, the retry policy becomes invalid and the activity or workflow will not be retried.